leylabmpi/conda_env_setup/README.md

 `bash qiime_env_setup.sh`

-### Install phyloseq & microbiome R packages
+### Install phyloseq R package

-The phyloseq (& microbiome) R packages are very useful for microbiome data analysis in R
+The phyloseq R package is very useful for microbiome data analysis in R

-For py2 environment:

-`source activate py2`

-`Rscript phyloseq_install.R`

-For py3 environment:

-`source activate py3`

-`Rscript phyloseq_install.R`
+Install phyloseq via conda:

+`conda install -n MY_CONDA_ENV -c bioconda bioconductor-phyloseq`

+> Make sure to change "MY_CONDA_ENV" to the particular conda environment that you want to install it into (eg., "-n py3")

 ### Install & configure RISE for creating Jupyter presentations